 - Make sure your bounce processing is set up and tested, and that unknown users are removed after one bounce.

-- If you are a member of Return Path Certification:
+- If you are a member of Validity Certification:

 - Ask to have the new IP added to your account.